Sean-Khorasani/Web-Automation-Assistant/README.md

 This will:
 - Copy necessary files to `C:\WebAutomation\`
-- Register the native messaging host with Firefox
+- Register the native messaging host with your browser
 - Create desktop shortcuts for the host and test client

 ## Usage

 ### Recording Scripts

-1. Click the extension icon in the Firefox toolbar
+1. Click the extension icon in your browser toolbar
 2. Click "Start Recording"
 3. Perform your actions on the webpage
 4. Click "Stop Recording" when done